A Natural Curiosity

 A Natural Curiosity is a 1989 novel by Margaret Drabble.
-The novel is an unintended sequel to Drabble's 1987 novel The Radiant Way, follows the lives of the three protagonist women first introduced in that novel.
+The novel is an unintended sequel to Drabble's 1987 novel The Radiant Way, which follows the lives of the three protagonist women first introduced in that novel.
 The novel continues Drabble's interest in exploring the contemporary experience of the British middle class through the eyes of women.

 Publication history

-The novel is part of three part series with the same characters, starting with The Radiant Way and succeeded by The Gates of Ivory.
+The novel is part of a three-part series with the same characters, starting with The Radiant Way and succeeded by The Gates of Ivory.
 A Natural Curiosity was first printed with 30,000 copies.
 In the preface of the novel, Drabble writes "I had not intended to write a sequel, but felt that the earlier novel was in some way unfinished, that it had asked questions it had not answered."
 The L.A.
 Times described the title of the novel, as an "apologetic phrase" responding to Drabble's "curiosity" in continuing to explore the characters.